Different Types of Singing Styles & Genres [Expert Guide]

 The evolution of the rock genre has been gradual since it first came into the music scene.
 It has grown edgier and rougher along the way.
 At present, the rock vocal sounds have greatly diversified as compared to other genres.
 The rock singers of today, moreover, have diverse vocal styles ranging from the likes of U2’s Bono, Slayer’s Tom Araya, Adam Lambert, and Metallica’s James Hetfield.

 What distinguishes rock from the pop genre is that it is characterized by edgier and rougher parts.
-Without this characteristic, it will never be different from pop voice or style.
+Rock singers are known for their raw and gritty vocal performances, adding an extra layer of intensity to the genre’s music.
+Without this characteristic, it won’t be different from the pop voice or style.
 Rock is also characterized by intense emotion, power, and drive.

 Learn how to sing rock music.